LizbethMG/NatureNeuroscience_2024_LFP/README.md

 - To analyze data from subject 1 you would have the source data file as:  `YOUR_PATH\NatureNeuroscience_2024_LFP\Data\extractedData\M1\datasource_M1.mat`
 Each sub-folder in the data set 1 corresponds to a single  subject (SAPAP3-KO).
 Each experiment has its configuration information in the `config.m`

+<b> &diams; Expected run time for demo: </b> For one subject  (20 grooming events, 4 channels) like the one on dataset2 (M1), on a general-purpose computer expect the following approximately runtimes:
+<br> ~ 14 s -- CPU: Intel Core i9-7960X @ 2.8 GHz, RAM: 32 GB, Operating System: Windows 10 64-bit, Matlab 2019b.

 <div align="right">[ <a href="#readme-top">↑ Back to top ↑</a> ]</div>

 ## 5 Citation